-COVID-19 Update: The Binghamton University Libraries are dedicated to providing library resources and services to Binghamton faculty, students and staff for the fall 2020 semester..
-See the Restarting Binghamton plan for an an overview of services and resources that will be offered this fall.
+COVID-19 Update: The Binghamton University Libraries are dedicated to providing library resources and services to Binghamton faculty, students and staff...
+See the Spring 2021 plan for an an overview of services and resources that will be offered this fall.

 All floors in the Bartle and Science Libraries can be reached by public elevators.
 If you need assistance entering and exiting the elevator, please ask at the Reader Services Desks in Bartle and Science Libraries.